Prompt Engineering Best Practices for 2025: Patterns, Anti‑Patterns, Checklists

 Model‑Specific Guidance (ChatGPT, Claude, Gemini)

-• ChatGPT (GPT‑4o): benefits from explicit role + formatting; excels at code and structured outputs.
+• ChatGPT: benefits from explicit role + formatting; excels at code and structured outputs.
+Try our ChatGPT Prompt Generator for ready-to-use templates.

-• Claude 3: excels at long, careful reasoning; include assumptions, safety, and critique steps.
+• Claude: excels at long, careful reasoning; include assumptions, safety, and critique steps.
+See our Claude Prompt Generator.

-• Gemini 1.5: call out multimodal inputs and math/verification; ask for citations when relevant.
+• Gemini: call out multimodal inputs and math/verification; ask for citations when relevant.
+Use our Gemini Prompt Generator.

 Tip: keep the same GOLDEN skeleton but tweak tone and examples per model.